Understanding Deductive Logic

 Read: Deductive Logic by St. George William Joseph Stock.
 For more reading on logic see philosophypages.com.

 Who is St. George William Joseph Stock?
 One might ask the question “wait, who is St. George William Joseph Stock?!”
 That is a great question.
 There doesn’t seem to be much of answer to it unfortunately.
-Stock was not a famous author nor is much written about him.
-Most of what I know is 1. “that I don’t know,” 2. an author who wrote on logic and Plato apparently, and so 3.
-Therefore, “I do not know, but apparently he was some guy who read plato and wrote on logic.”
+Stock was not a famous author nor is much written about him.”
 See: Who was St. George William Joseph Stock?

 A Summary of Deductive Logic As Presented By St. George William Joseph Stock